Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 <a name="entrybyrequest"></a>
 # **EntryByRequest**
-> AnchoredEntryResponse EntryByRequest (string context, string chainId, Entry entry, DateTime? currentAnchorTime = null)
+> AnchoredEntryResponse EntryByRequest (string context, string chainId, Entry entry)

 Get an existing entry in the provided chain